 We regularly schedule captioned performances of The Lion King in association with STAGETEXT.
 Captioning is a way of converting the spoken word into visible text that provides deaf, deafened and hard of hearing people with access to live performance.
 For more information on captioning, click here to go to the Stage Text website.

 We regularly schedule audio described performances of The Lion King for those with visual impairments in association with Vocal Eyes.
 Audio description in theatre is a live verbal commentary on the visual elements of a production, delivered as a performance unfolds, through a discreet headset.
 One week before the performance, every visually impaired person who has pre-booked will receive a tape with detailed information on the production, such as sets and costumes.
 This tape also provides details on how to get to the theatre and orientation around it.
 For more information on audio description, click here to go to the Vocal Eyes website.

 Guide Dogs are welcome in the auditorium or can alternatively be left in the care of theatre staff.
 If you intend to bring a guide dog, please state so at the time of booking.

 The Lyceum Theatre has a limited number of large print and Braille programmes available.
 Please contact the Front of House Manager in advance on 020 7420 8100 to request.

 Two Accessible Toilets are situated just inside the Level Access entrance on the way to the Stalls.
 These toilets may be locked so if necessary, please contact a member of staff for assistance.
 All other levels of the theatre have toilets, which are accessed via stairs

 Disney’s The Lion King host regular relaxed performances.
-For more information and to book your tickets online, click here or book directly with the Box Office on 0207 420 8114.
+For more information and to book your tickets online, click here or call 0207 420 8114.